 To become a Gas Engineer you’ll need to pass an industry qualification and gas safe registration.
 Firstly, an industry qualification could include an NVQ or Diploma in courses such as Domestic Natural Gas Installation and Maintenance, Domestic Plumbing and Heating or Gas Utilisation for example.

-Secondly, you will be legally required to get on to the gas safe register, which will cover the types of appliances you’ll be working on, for example boilers.
-You’ll only be able to conduct engineer work on these sorts of appliances, so it is worth noting exactly which appliances you are intending on working with from the beginning, and ensuring that you have the relevant qualifications and experience necessary before applying.
+Secondly, you will be legally required to get on to the gas safe register.
+This covers the types of appliances you’ll be working on, for example boilers.
+You’ll only be able to conduct engineer work on these sorts of appliances.
+So, it’s worth noting exactly which appliances you are intending on working with from the beginning.
+This means you can ensure you have the relevant qualifications and experience necessary before applying.

 To access the Gas Safety Register, you may be able to take a Gas Assessment Training (ACS) certification, which will allow you to have your skills and experience assessed and prove you are qualified to safely work on gas or heating systems.